 Welcome to part one of my guitar fretboard memorization system.

-I'm sure you probably know some of the reasons why knowing the notes on fretboard is important to your skill set as a guitarist.
-But just in case you think it might be a option, let me assure you it can be one of the most helpful things you can do for your progress as a guitarist.
+I'm sure you probably know some of the reasons why knowing the notes on the fretboard is important to your skill set as a guitarist.
+But just in case you think it might be an option, let me assure you it can be one of the most helpful things you can do for your progress as a guitarist.

 This is a typical fretboard - Dots on the guitar neck give reference points to guide you and help you know where you are on the fretboard layout

 Accurate guitar soloing is dependent on knowing where you are on the fretboard.
 It is worth your time to learn the notes on guitar fretboardSure there are ways to make it sound like you knew what you were doing but if you are totally wrong about where you are on the fretboard it will sound terrible.

 Chord construction - all chords are movable around the fretboard, if you know your chord shapes then you can just move to where the right root note is for that particular chord.

 Scales are the basic building blocks of music and just like chords they are movable up and down the guitar fretboard.
 Find the root note on the neck of your guitar and you are ready for that lick or riff that you practiced, just in another key.

 If you have trained your ears properly, which is a whole new subject, you will be able to move straight to the correct position to crank into the lead you know you are ready for.

 Just being able to go straight to the notes on the fretboard you are hearing while playing with a band is one of the important reasons that memorizing the fretboard is important.

 Being ready in just that sort of situation can mean the difference between getting a gig in a band or being passed up.